 How do I make an electronic payment?

 Electronic payments can be made any time your business pays for a service.
-With MineralTree TotalPay, electronic payments are made automatically with your preferred electronic payment method.
+With MineralTree TotalAP, electronic payments are made automatically using your vendor’s preferred electronic payment method.
 You still get to determine which suppliers get paid when, but MineralTree will ensure timely payments are made using the most suitable payment method for your business.

 What is the best electronic payment method?

 The best electronic payment method is dependent on the type of service your business is paying for.
 However, for improved security, simplicity, and optimized cash flow, virtual card payments enable businesses to do all this while creating a revenue stream simply by paying your vendors.

 What are the benefits of electronic payments for businesses?